SolarPi/Solar-Pi/Docs/docs/solar-pi-apps.md

 ## Battery Meter
 ![battery](/img/charging.gif)

 At the bottom left corner of the display, you will find a battery meter.
 This displays how much charge you have left in the batteries.
-You can hide this by going into `Solar Pi Settings > Performance & Power > Show battery meter`
+You can change the settings for this by going to `Solar Pi Settings > Performance & Power`